Nealium/ruff-quickfix/README.md

 ## Extras

-Inside the extras directory you will find files that allow you to easily toggle between pylint and ruff, as well as a standalone file of ruff-quickfix.
+Inside the extras directory you will find files that allow you to easily toggle between pylint and ruff.
+It also contains a standalone file of ruff-quickfix that doesn't require on [click](https://click.palletsprojects.com)